Gusarich/ton-bot-example/README.md

     cd ton-bot-example
 ### 2. Install PyPi packages
     pip install -r requirements.txt
+    # or
+    poetry install
 ### 3. Configure the bot
 Open file `src/config.py` and enter your Bot token, Deposit address and Toncenter API key.

 You can also switch between Mainnet and Testnet there by changing `RUN_IN_MAINNET` to `True` or `False`
 ### 4. Run the bot
     python src/bot.py
+    # or
+    poetry run python3 src/bot.py